harishdurga/my-notes/mongodb/notes.md

 - Embedded document: Suited for one to one relationship
 - Reference: One to many, many to one and many to many

+### Schema Validation
+In schema validation we can specify two things.
+Level of validation(strict and moderate) and Validation action (what to do when validation fails).
+In strict mode all insert and updates will get validated where as in moderate mode all inserts and update to correct documents will be validated.